JuliaLang/www.julialang.org/downloads/platform.md

 @@tight-list
 1. Open Run (Windows Key + R),  type in `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit enter.
 2. Under either the "User Variables" or "System Variables" section, find the row with "Path", and click edit.
 3. The "Edit environment variable" UI will appear.
-Here, click "New", and paste in the path to the `\bin` folder within the installation directory noted earlier.
-This path should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia 1.5.0\bin`.
+Here, click "New", and paste in the directory noted from the installation stage.
+This should look something like \winpathbin.
 4. Click OK.
 You can now run Julia from the command line, by typing `julia`!
 @@